iTflatApps/SmartNotes/CONTRIBUTING.md

 ## Submitting changes

-- Make sure lighthouse test pass and there are not stylelinting ([#2](https://github.com/iTflatApps/SmartNotes/issues/2)) errors
+- Make sure lighthouse test pass and there are not stylelinting ([#2](https://github.com/iTflatApps/SmartNotes/issues/2)) errors.
-- Submit a pull requests
+- Submit a pull requests.

 ## Deployment